Waknis/zenstack-ui/README.md

 # zenstack-ui

-Customizable react components for zenstack and prisma (forms/lists/etc.)
+Customizable react components for zenstack and prisma.
+For now, forms (create/update) and lists (normal/infinite scroll/paginated) are supported.

-This library is a work in progress, and may not be ready for production yet.
+### Forms

-Currently, you can use it to add form components that automatically generate based on your zmodel schema.
+Automatically generate form components based on your zmodel schema.
 With a single component, input fields that match the field types in your zmodel are generated with default values, validation rules, keyboard shortcuts, and more.
+You can create an element map to customize which UI element is used for each field type.

 [Read the docs to learn more](https://kirankunigiri.notion.site/zenstack-ui-docs-13be451fa71180c7b446ea03eb6e02f6)